 - To determine the impact of programs and services.

-- Make improvements to programs and services.
+- To make improvements to programs and services.

-- Review and improve the assessment process.
+- To review and improve the assessment process.

-- Guide the planning of professional development.
+- To guide the planning of professional development.

 Your ideas are always welcome!
 Please send any professional devleopment ideas and requests to Whitney Brown.